pdr606/pdr606/README.md

 # Pedro Guarnieri :whale2:

-Hi there!
-I'm Pedro, a developer passionate about technology and enthusiast of languages like JavaScript, Python, CSS, and frameworks such as React, Node.js, Express, and Next.js.
-I also have experience with databases like MySQL and MongoDB.
+Hi there, I'm Pedro, a backend developer who loves technology and solving problems.
+How can I help you today?

 ## Main Technologies